Other books byDavy Rothbart

 My Heart Is an Idiot

-Davy Rothbart is looking for love in all the wrong places.
+Named a Best Book of the Year by Vanity Fair, Chicago Tribune, The Huffington Post, and NPR In My Heart Is an Idiot, Davy Rothbart is looking for love in all the wrong places.
 Constantly.
 He falls helplessly in love with pretty much every girl he meets—and rarely is the feeling reciprocated.
-Time after time, he hops in a car and tears across half of America with his heart on his sleeve.
-He’s continually coming up with outrageous schemes, which he always manages to pull off.
+Time after time, he hops in a car and tears halfway across America with his heart on his sleeve.
+He’s continually coming up with outrageous schemes and adventures, which he always manages to pull off.
 Well, almost always.
 But even when things don’t work out, Rothbart finds meaning and humor in every moment.
-Whether it’s humiliating a scammer who takes money from aspiring writers or playing harmless (but side-splitting) goofs on his deaf mother, nothing and no one is off-limits.
-But as much as Rothbart is a tragically lovable, irresistibly brokenhearted hero, it’s his prose that’s the star of the book.
-In the tradition of David Sedaris and Sloane Crosley but going places very much his own, his essays show how things that are seemingly so wrong can be so, so right.
+Whether it’s confronting a scammer who takes money from aspiring writers, sifting through a murder case that’s left a potentially innocent friend in prison, or waking up naked on a park bench in New York City, nothing and no one is off limits.
+And it’s all recounted in Davy’s singular, spirited literary voice, “an intriguing hybrid of timeless midwestern warmth and newfangled jive talk,” in the words of Sarah Vowell.

 Requiem for a Paper Bag